Second Edition for 2020 now available!

 I like to stop in small towns and get off the beaten track.
 I visit the odd church or museum, but is mainly just getting to feel the ambiance of a place.
 I might tick off the odd site, but the real attraction is just being there.
 It’s a real plus when you become friendly enough with a local to do what they do or even go into their home.
 Revisiting old friends in foreign countries that I’ve met on my travels is one of the great pleasures in life.

-My like to visit obscure places that have fascinated me when I read about them or heard about them.
+I like to visit obscure places that have fascinated me when I read about them or heard about them.
 As an inveterate history buff I like to see where things actually happened.
 And I like seeing how people live.

-Anyway, to read a bit about my travels go to my blog at https://whygowhere.com/blog/ It is centred around countries because it is intended to support my Top 100 Countries book.
+Anyway, to read a bit about my travels go to my blog at https://whygowhere.com/blog/ It is centered around countries because it is intended to support my Top 100 Countries book.
 But it enables me to write about pretty well anywhere.